 Google Translate is an incredible tool.
 It’s fast, easy to use, and even available for offline use—perfect for quick translations when you’re on the go.
 And when you think about the technology involved and how it’s evolved since its inception in 2006—it’s simply amazing.

 With that said, Google Translate is a useful tool when used for the right task.
-Remember, Google Translate is an automated translation software which cannot properly convey all of the nuances and meaning in languages that a human translator would.
+Remember, Google Translate is an automated translation software that cannot properly convey all of the nuances and meaning in languages that a human translator would.

 Let’s take a look at when you should and shouldn’t use Google Translate and how your company stands to benefit from both sides.

-Google Translate: When to Use it
+Google Translate: when to use it

-So when does Google Translate work and when doesn’t it?
+So when does Google Translate work, and when doesn’t it?
 Google Translate is great for quick translations that do not need to be perfect.
 If you want to translate a piece of text to see what it says in your own language, Google Translate will translate well enough that you can piece together the general meaning of the text.
-Basically, Google Translate works in a pinch, and can provide anyone with a fair approximation of a translation.
+Basically, Google Translate works in a pinch and can provide anyone with a fair approximation of a translation.

-A “fair approximation”, however, is obviously not as good as being flawless.
+A “fair approximation,” however, is obviously not as good as being flawless.
 Nothing quite compares to using a human translator, especially for important tasks like translating a website.

 While Google Translate may save the day for a traveler in a foreign country trying to run some quick and cheap translations, the same can’t be said for businesses, especially those who care about their online presence and tapping into an international market.

-When to Not Use it
+When to not use it

 One of the best ways to optimize a website that caters to multiple countries, for example, is through translating its content and implementing a strong international SEO strategy.
 At this point in machine learning, Google Translate cannot provide the same level of reliable translations as a human translator can.